Rebuttal to the Statement of Charges 3-30-17 - Public

 3. You have discussed your personnel concerns during class when they had no relevance to course topic.

-Chancellor Shields’ statement is false, misleading, untrue and fraudulent.
+Chancellor Shields’ statement is false and misleading.
 Dr. Burton stated to Dr. Roter in the investigation interview “I never brought up any of my problems in class.
 Even after the articles were published.
 I never brought up any of it.”
 (Roter-Burton-Intvw-Pt1) (Roter-Burton-Intvw-Pt2) (transcript).
 There is no evidence to the contrary.

 In the “Roter report,” the author wrote “I did not have a chance to interview students in this investigation and do not think it would be appropriate to do so.”
 Because, even this biased report admits that students were not interviewed there is no indication that Chancellor Shields’ out of the blue accusation has any merit whatsoever.